Gursimar04/Verzeo_AI_Projects/README.md

    **Link to dataset:**  https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/data
     In this link one can find all the details related to this project.
      **Example(Audio Files) present in the folder**

    ### Speech-Translation-using-Google-APIs
    In this project we have taken advantage of speech recognizer, googletrans, and gTTS to translate audio into 50 different languages.
-The project is created with using this technique in a form of an app in the future.
-Peek into the IPYNB file for further details.
+The project is created with an intent of devloping an app in the future.Peek into IPYNB file for more details.
    **Example(Audio Files) present in the folder**

 ---

  ## Minor-Project
    ### CNN-for-Mask-Detection
    This model represents my first try at creating a deep learning model.
 Considering that it was my first attempt at binary calssification, it needs a lot of work and demands improvement.
 Will be doing it soon though.